sweenejp/goodreads_csv_to_json_files/README.md

 You can update what your "text" field will look like by editing the script.
 Change the variable TW_text_field to however you wish your tiddler to appear.

+After you run the script, simply drag and drop the json files into your TiddlyWiki :)

 Email any questions to sweenejp@gmail.com